Xenooid/Xeno-Bot/README.md

 # WhatsApp Bot for osu!

 This is a WhatsApp bot that integrates with the osu!
-API to fetch and display player statistics, recent plays, and best play comparisons.
+API to fetch and display player statistics, recent plays, and top play.

 ## Features
 - Fetch osu! user profile statistics (`!osu` command)